 Students who are not officially registered for a course by the start date (by submitting the required paperwork to the Office of Student Affairs) will not receive credit even if they have the preceptor's approval and complete the work.

-- Up to 6 weeks of vacation may be used for interviewing, personal use, travel to and from away electives, and Step 2 study time.
-Vacation may be scheduled in 2 or 4 week increments.
-Vacation course codes are: VA992 – 2 weeks, VA994 – 4 weeks.
+- Up to 6 weeks of Flex Time may be used for interviewing, personal use, travel to and from away electives, and Step 2 study time and may be scheduled in 2 or 4 week increments.
+Flex Time course codes are: FLEX9422 – 2 weeks, FLEX9444 – 4 weeks.

-- Vacation may not be taken during Block 10 (April), without special permission from the Assistant Dean for Student Affairs.
+- Flex Time may not be taken during Block 10 (April), without special permission from the Assistant Dean for Student Affairs.

-Note: The number of vacation weeks available for scheduling will be reduced by the number of weeks required to remediate or make up third year course work.
+Note: The number of Flex weeks available for scheduling will be reduced by the number of weeks required to remediate or make up third year course work.

 Students may receive an excused absence, approved by an Assistant Dean for Student Affairs, for one day off from a two-week rotation and no more than three days off from a four-week rotation.